I would like to connect this to metis and ecological ideas of creative destruction.

 Recently, Scott wrote Studies on Slack, which made a lot of this more explicit and easier to understand, especially the point that slack is life.

-The metaphor here is being trapped in bad collective local optima, and the mazes are a particular form of mad local optimum.
+One metaphor is being trapped in bad collective local optima, and the mazes are a particular form of mad local optimum.
 I will come back to that, should I have time.
-Contemporary pertinence especially for bureaucracy.
+Contemporary pertinence notable in bureaucracy, and biodiversity